Usage of Artificial Intelligence (AI) at UHS

 Security & privacy guidelines regarding AI tools

-UHS currently is considering the necessity for an official AI policy.
+UHS is developing an official AI policy.
 During this process, please use these privacy and security guidelines, or contact security@uh.edu should you have any questions, comments or concerns.

 Prohibited use